-- a) A student shall be deemed to have secured the minimum academic requirement in a subject if he / she secures a minimum of 40% of marks in the Semester-end Examination and a minimum aggregate of 50% of the total marks in the Semester-end examination and Internal Evaluation taken together. - b) A student shall be promoted to the next semester only when he/she satisfies the requirements of all the previous semesters. - c) In order to qualify for the award of M.Tech Degree, the student shall complete the academic requirements of passing in all the Courses as per the course structure including Seminars and Project if any. - d) In case a Student does not secure the minimum academic requirement in any course, he/she has to reappear for the Semester-end Examination in the course, or re-register for the same course when next offered or re-register for any other specified course, as may be required.
+- a) A student shall be deemed to have secured the minimum academic requirement in a subject if he / she secures a minimum of 40% of marks in the Semester-end Examination and a minimum aggregate of 50% of the total marks in the Semesterend examination and Internal Evaluation taken together. - b) A student shall be promoted to the next semester only when he/she satisfies the requirements of all the previous semesters. - c) In order to qualify for the award of M.Tech Degree, the student shall complete the academic requirements of passing in all the Courses as per the course structure including Seminars and Project if any. - d) In case a Student does not secure the minimum academic requirement in any course, he/she has to reappear for the Semester-end Examination in the course, or re-register for the same course when next offered or re-register for any other specified course, as may be required.

 However, one more additional chance may be provided for each student, for improving the internal marks provided the internal marks secured by a student are less than 50% and he/she failed finally in the course concerned.
 In the event of taking another chance for re-registration, the internal marks obtained in the previous attempt are nullified.
-In case of re-registration, the student has to pay the re-registration fee for each course, as specified by the College. - E) Grade Points: A 10- point grading system with corresponding letter grades and percentage of marks, as given below, is followed
+In case of re-registration, the student has to pay the re-registration fee for each course, as specified by the College.

+e) Grade Points: A 10- point grading system with corresponding letter grades and percentage of marks, as given below, is followed

-Letter Grade Grade Point Percentage of Marks
+Grade Point

-O (Outstanding) 10 Marks>=80 and Marks <= 100
+O (Outstanding) 10 Marks>=90

-A+ (Excellent) 9 Marks>=70 and Marks < 80
+A+ (Excellent) 9 Marks>=80 and Marks < 90

-A (Very Good) 8 Marks>=60 and Marks < 70
+A (Very Good) 8 Marks>=70 and Marks < 80

-B+ (Good) 7 Marks>=55 and Marks < 60
+B+ (Good) 7 Marks>=60 and Marks < 70

-B (Above Average) 6 Marks>=50 and Marks < 55
+B (Above Average) 6 Marks>=50 and Marks < 60

 F (Fail) 0 Marks < 50

 Ab (Absent) 0